There are two fundamentally different forms of legal property ownership: namely Freehold and Leasehold.

 How do I benefit from a lease extension?

-• A Lease extension will increase or at lease preserve the value of your flat
+• A lease extension will increase or at least preserve the value of your flat

-• Lease extensions will make your flat easier to sell as when you extend your lease, your flat becomes much more attractive to prospective purchasers and lender.
-Most buyesr will be buying with the age of a mortgage so most motgage lenders have minimum years requirements as to the as to the length of a lease that they will consider providing a mortgage for.
+• A lease extension will make your flat easier to sell as when you extend your lease, your flat becomes much more attractive to prospective purchasers and lender.
+Most buyers will be buying with the age of a mortgage so most motgage lenders have minimum years requirements as to the as to the length of a lease that they will consider providing a mortgage for.

-• Lease extension can potentially remove ground rent.
+• A lease extension can potentially remove ground rent.

 Work needed to be carried out before you start.

 • Checking Eligibility (including identifying the “competent landlord“- Gateway)